sillsm/DjangoFiler/README.rst

 Welcome to elFinder for django documentation!
 ===================================================
-	elFinder4django is a django connector for <a href="http://elfinder.org">elFinder</a> file manager.
+	elFinder4django is a django connector for `elFinder`__ file manager.

 .. note::